-(6) Consideration for sanction will not be forthcoming until the FHSAA has received a sufficient number of Applications for Registration as a Contest Official from individuals listing the applicant association as their primary association, such that the applicant association's membership will meet or exceed the FHSAA's minimum membership requirements set forth in s.201.04.
+- (6) Consideration for sanction will not be forthcoming until the FHSAA has received a sufficient number of Applications for Registration as a Contest Official from individuals listing the applicant association as their primary association, such that the applicant association's membership will meet or exceed the FHSAA's minimum membership requirements set forth in s.201.04.
 Applicant associations that do not meet the minimum membership requirement in a specific sport by the date of the FHSAA's first registration material mailing WILL NOT receive final approval of sanction in that sport.
-In the event final sanction is withheld, individuals listing the applicant association as their primary association on their Applications for Registration as a Contest Official will be asked to re-designate their choice of local association for the affected sport.

-201.03 Renewal of Existing Sanction.
-Local associations sanctioned by the FHSAA in the PRECEDING school year, provided they are in good standing with the FHSAA, may renew their sanctions June 1-15 if they meet the following criteria.

-(1) An association requesting renewal of sanction must properly complete the online renewal process.
-Sanction renewal will not be approved until all association Game/Meeting reports have been submitted, no members of a local association may register until the sanction is renewed by the association president.

-(2) An association requesting renewal of sanction must submit to the FHSAA Office a copy of the IRS letter showing the association's name and the taxpayer identification number assigned to that name, a current IRS Form W9, as well as a current copy of its constitution and bylaws.

-(3) The total number of member officials in the sport(s) for which an association is requesting renewal of sanction must meet or exceed the FHSAA's minimum membership requirements as set forth in s.201.04.
-Associations that do not meet the minimum membership requirement in a specific sport will not be sanctioned in that sport.

-(4) An association sanctioned by the FHSAA in the preceding school year requesting sanction in a sport for which it was not sanctioned during the preceding school year must meet the criteria outlined in s.201.03(1) in the sport for which a new sanction is being requested.
+In the event final sanction is withheld, individuals listing the applicant association as their primary association on their Applications for Registration as a Contest Official will be asked to re-designate their choice of local association for the affected sport. - 201.03 Renewal of Existing Sanction.
+Local associations sanctioned by the FHSAA in the PRECEDING school year, provided they are in good standing with the FHSAA, may renew their sanctions May 13- June 14 if they meet the following criteria. - (1) An association requesting renewal of sanction must properly complete the online renewal process.
+No members of a local association may register until the sanction is renewed by the association president. - (2) An association requesting renewal of sanction must submit to the FHSAA Office a copy of the IRS letter showing the association's name and the taxpayer identification number assigned to that name, a current IRS Form W9, as well as a current copy of its constitution and bylaws. - (3) The total number of member officials in the sport(s) for which an association is requesting renewal of sanction must meet or exceed the FHSAA's minimum membership requirements as set forth in s.201.04.
+Associations that do not meet the minimum membership requirement in a specific sport will not be sanctioned in that sport. - (4) An association sanctioned by the FHSAA in the preceding school year requesting sanction in a sport for which it was not sanctioned during the preceding school year must meet the criteria outlined in s.201.03(1) in the sport for which a new sanction is being requested.